Mohd-Arsalan/arsalan66-jmi/README.md

 <!--
 **I am Mohammad Arsalan.
 My main interest lies in Machine learning.
 I have also basic knowledge of Tableau and SQL.
 I am laborious and always ready to learn**.

-- 🔭 I’m currently working on ML projects
+- 🔭 I’m currently working on Machine learning projects
 - 🌱 I’m currently learning NLP and DL
 - 👯 I’m looking to collaborate on any AI projects
 - 🤔 I’m looking for help in job and internship opportunities